Advantages of native apps

 This is a difficult question, and one without a precise answer.
 As a general rule, if you’re developing an app that should only run on one platform, then opt for native development.
 If your app should run on two or more platforms, it’s best to use Xamarin.

-You will not see or feel a difference regardless if the app was developed natively or in Xamarin, but you will see savings in time and money if you want your app to run on two or more platforms (iOS, Android, and Windows Mobile).
+You will not see or feel a difference regardless if the app was developed natively or in Xamarin, but you will see savings in time and money if you want your app to run on two platforms (iOS and Android).